Police rush to two-vehicle collision on busy Edinburgh City Bypass this morning

 By Anna Bryan

-The A720 E/B at Baberton is partially blocked as a result of the collision, which occurred sometime around 10.15am.
+The A720 E/B at Baberton was partially blocked as a result of the collision, but has now been cleared.

 Read More